JWGpro/pcw_libGDX/README.md

 $ python3 assetManifestGen.py
 This copies assets and scripts to a folder in the user's home directory to make them available at runtime.
 Probably going to be rethought.

+# License

+Licensed under the GNU Affero General Public License 3 or any later version at your choice.

+SPDX-License-Identifier: AGPL-3.0-or-later